PASSENGER’S PERSISTENT BACK INJURY EARNS $12,600 SETTLEMENT

 Because this accident only involved one vehicle and D.P. was a passenger in that vehicle at the time of the accident, D.P. did not use a personal car insurance policy.

 The driver of the vehicle D.P. was a passenger in had car insurance through AAA Insurance.
 AAA Insurance accepted full liability for D.P.’s injuries as a result of this accident.

 Conclusion and Compensation

-D.P.’s total settlement was $12,600.
+D.P.’s total settlement for her back injury was $12,600.
 It took around 10 and a half months to reach settlement in this matter.
 In addition to D.P.’s bodily injury settlement, she was also able to receive some payment for her medical bills through the driver’s insurance’s medical payments policy.
 The total medical payment made was $1,000.